evangodon/ssh-app-scrum-poker/slides.md

   - user

 ## Build the UI
+  - One long string
   - All dimensions are hard-coded
   - No flex-box for layout
   - Scrollable logs

-- Deploy the server somewhere
+## Deploy the server somewhere

 ---

 ## Thanks

-- slides built with `github.com/maaslalani/slides`